 A game made in the style and a homage to the old espionage stories of old, giving the player the ability to disguise themselves as any character in the game.

 The reason why nobody has heard of this game was due to the absence of any promotional advertisement before the game was released.
 The reviews were mixed, either complimenting the story-telling or arguing that it was weak.
 The only thing reviewers agreed on that it was bold and unique.
+However, the western version of the game's script was rewritten and redubbed, despite the fact that the Japanese version already had English voice acting.
+Consequentially, the plot points and themes in the western version are muddled, as explained by this analysis.

 This game provides examples of: